The Heir of the Dragon

 “We all have our own circumstances,” he agreed.
 “Though I don’t think you need to worry about whether or not you belong here.”

-Elly didn’t think she belonged, but she didn’t have the conviction to disagree, so she just meekly nodded her head.
+Elly didn’t have the conviction to disagree, so she just meekly nodded.

 “Eeeh?!”
 She gasped, completely forgetting that the trip would take that long.
 She had been hiding out in Blake’s room, but she couldn’t spend the night, could she?
 And… was… was he planning to…?

-Elly fearfully clutched her shoulders and backed away from Blake, crouching to her knees.
+Elly fearfully clutched her shoulders and backed up, crouching down.

 “Y-you aren’t going to do anything to me, are you?!”
-She cried, the air around her shimmering a bright bluish-white.
-A field of energy crystalized around her into a thin screen, blocking herself off from the boy.
+She focused her mana and a field of energy crystalized around her into a thin screen, blocking herself off from the boy.

 “What?”
 Blake gasped, surprised.